apullin/layout_format/doc/layout_proposal.md

     }

 ### Description of a Solution

-Listing \ref{solution1} shows a JSON format.
+The following listing shows what the representation of the output of the solver could look like.
+Parts are instantiated and placed from their source design files.

 The numbers for this solution are entirely invented.
-A forthcoming test will be a function that can plot or reneder this solution as-is, and export the geometry to a manufacturable format, such as DXF.
+A forthcoming test will be a function that can plot or render this solution as-is, and export the geometry to a manufacturable format, such as DXF.
 The \textit{ogr2ogr} tool from the GDAL project should be able to handle this with a minimum of glue code.

 Sample solution output: